Metre (music): More than four beats

 Metres with more than four beats are called quintuple metres (5), sextuple metres (6), septuple metres (7), etc.

-In classical music theory it is presumed that only divisions of two or three are perceptually valid, so in metres not divisible by 2 or 3, such as quintuple metre, say 5/4, is assumed to either be equivalent to a measure of 3/4 followed by a measure of 2/4, or the opposite: 2/4 then 3/4.
-Higher metres which are divisible by 2 or 3 are considered equivalent to groupings of tuple or triple metre measures, thus, 6/4, for example, is rarely used because it is considered equivalent to two measures of 3/4.
+In classical music theory it is presumed that only divisions of two or three are perceptually valid, so a metre not divisible by 2 or 3, such as quintuple metre, say 5/4, is assumed to either be equivalent to a measure of 3/4 followed by a measure of 2/4, or the opposite: 2/4 then 3/4.
+Higher metres which are divisible by 2 or 3 are considered equivalent to groupings of duple or triple metre measures; thus, 6/4, for example, is rarely used because it is considered equivalent to two measures of 3/4.
 See: hypermetre and additive rhythm and divisive rhythm.

 Higher metres are used more commonly in analysis, if not performance, of cross-rhythms, as lowest number possible which may be used to count a polyrhythm is the lowest common denominator (LCD) of the two or more metric divisions.
 For example, much African music is recorded in Western notation as being in 12/8, the LCD of 4 and 3.